acrawford73/urlshortener/deploy/installation.md

 This image uses Django v5.0, but this project uses the latest v4.2.x version.
 It also includes Nginx, PostgreSQL, Certbot, and Gunicorn.

-For demonstration purposes, the guide will use "psinergy.link" as the web domain.
+For demonstration purposes, the guide will use "shortener.link" as the web domain.

 ## Summary